Codex Speculum

-The Codex Speculum or Speculum Ps-Augustine, designated by m, is a 5th-century Latin manuscript of the New Testament.
+The Codex Speculum also called the Speculum Ps-Augustine or the Liber de diuinis scripturis, designated by m, is a 5th-century Latin manuscript collection of passages of florilegia from the New Testament arranged thematically under 144 headings.
 The text, written on vellum, is a version of the old Latin.
 The manuscript contains passages from all the books of the New Testament except 3 John, Hebrews, and Philemon on 154 parchment leaves.
 It also has a citation from the Epistle to the Laodiceans.
+This text should not be confused with the other, later Speculum attributed to Augustine: Speculum quis ignorat.

 The Latin text of the codex is a representative of the Western text-type in itala recension.

 The text of the manuscript was published by Cardinal Mai in 1843.

 Currently it is housed at the Saint Cross monastery (Sessorianus) in Rome.